XML RSSBeer Geeks Wanted!

 • Flavor: Bitterness levels can be medium to high with moderate to low hop flavor in Best Bitters.
 When present, hop flavor tends to be of the earthy, resiny, and/or floral UK varieties (although these days, some US varieties are used as well).
 Most have moderately low to moderately high fruity esters present which are yeast derived.
 Ordinary bitters exhibit low to medium maltiness with a dry finish.
 Caramel flavors are common but not required.
 The balance is often towards the bitter end of the scale, although the bitterness should not completely overpower the malt flavor, esters and hop flavor.
 Generally you will find no diacetyl, although very low levels are allowed.

-• Mouthfeel: These beers will have a medium-light to medium body with low carbonation, although bottled and canned examples can have moderate levels.
+• Mouthfeel: These beers will have a medium-light to mediumbody with low carbonation, although bottled and canned examples can have moderate levels.

 • Overall Impression: Best or Special Bitters are very quaffable beers.
 Some examples can be more malt balanced, but this should not override the overall bitter impression.
 Drinkability is a critical component of the style; emphasis is still on the bittering hop addition as opposed to the aggressive middle and late hopping seen in American ales.